 Q: How much does a budget 3D printer cost?

-We looked for budget 3D printers under $500.
+We looked for the best budget 3D printers under $500.
 Many of the professional 3D printers cost several thousand dollars, as can high-end home models.

 Q: What is the cheapest 3D printer ever?